Little Saigon, Arlington, Virginia: Decline

 Business remained steady for the establishments that remained, although the once-large crowds of Vietnamese customers dwindled, and the neighborhood's value as a community meeting ground had dissipated.
 Author Alan Ehrenhalt points out that for the economically struggling Clarendon of the 1960s, "it was immigration that brought those old buildings to life...
 The vacant storefronts brought the Vietnamese in and set the whole process in motion.
 It may seem a bit ironic that the way to bring in more affluent white newcomers is to lay down a base of poorer people from other countries.
 But that is exactly what happened in Arlington".

 The decline of Little Saigon was noticeable.
 A letter to the editor of the Washington Post lamented the small business culture that was fading from Clarendon.
 The writer recognized the contributions of the Vietnamese people and the diversity they brought to Arlington.
 County planners explained that the government discussed plans for many years that would turn Clarendon into a higher-density, mixed-use corridor that would have larger development projects and bigger retail spaces.
 Planners noted the current change and inevitability of pressure on the small businesses from development.
 Long-time customers and business owners have mixed sentiments about the end of Little Saigon.
 Some business owners expressed resentment and frustration that they were being pushed out.
 Other business owners were able to relocate to shopping centers that offered better parking and maintained properties.

 Efforts were made to retain the ethnic small business community, although they weren't endeavored until after the predominant decline of Little Saigon.
 In 1993, Arlington County published a bilingual (English and Vietnamese) guide to starting a business in Arlington, which was targeted to Vietnamese business people.
 Arlington County has since initiated ongoing small business assistance through the Economic Development Authority, which is a recommendation in the 2006 Clarendon Sector Plan.

-The Clarendon neighborhood in 2014 has become mostly a mix of retail, bars and restaurants, increasing residential, and office uses.
 The development subsequent to the decline of Little Saigon typically has larger footprints, such as 3,000 square feet, which typically are not suitable for small, independently owned businesses.
-As of 2014, the Nam Viet restaurant is the only Vietnamese business remaining from the original Little Saigon community, and Four Sisters is a Vietnamese restaurant that opened since the decline of Little Saigon.
+As of 2026, the Nam-Viet restaurant is the only Vietnamese business remaining from the original Little Saigon community.